Bring Your Plants Indoors For The Winter

 One Plant at A Time:

-- Look for problems, damaged, discolored foliage, bugs, egg sacs, holes.
+- Look for problems; damaged, discolored foliage, bugs, egg sacs, and holes.
 Look under the leaves.
 Remove any damaged materials and bugs by hand.

 - Wash the plants with a mild soap and water spray.
 Because damaging pests can live in the soil itself, the safest procedure is to mix water with mild soap and submerge the plant in a tub of water.
 Debris and bugs will float to the top.
 Skim them off before removing the plant.
 This is the perfect time to scrub the pot clean.